isabella232/sign-integrations.en/help/workday/trial-install.md

 ![The Welcome email from Adobe Sign](images/welcome-email-2020.png)

-Follow the directions in the email to initialize your account and access your Adobe Sign [!UICONTROL Home] page.
+To initialize your account and access your Adobe Sign [!UICONTROL Home] page, follow the directions in the email .

 ![The Adobe Sign dashboard](images/classic-home.png)

 ## Generate an integration key {#generate-an-integration-key}

-For new installations, you need to generate an integration key in Adobe Sign and then enter it into [!DNL Workday].
+For new installations, you must generate an integration key in Adobe Sign and then enter it into [!DNL Workday].
 This key authenticates the Adobe Sign and [!DNL Workday] environments to trust each other and share content.

 To generate an Integration Key in Adobe Sign: